 Monitor operation of the Mandatory Disease Testing Act

 We monitor the operation and administration of the Mandatory Disease Testing Act 2021.
-This includes monitoring how agencies exercise their functions under the Act.
+This includes monitoring how agencies and persons exercise their functions under the Act.

-The Department of Communities and Justice has information and fact sheets about the scheme.
+The Department of Communities and Justice has information and fact sheets about the scheme here.

 Notifications of determinations can be made to us by email at firstname.lastname@example.org.
 These notifications must include the reasons for the determination.
 A senior officer should clearly record all factors considered when making a determination, and include reference to all reports and advice used when giving us written notice of the determination.
 This is consistent with the recommendations made by the Chief Health Officer in their guidelines here.
 Copies of all documents relevant to the determination should be attached to the email.

 We may require further information about applications at the time of receiving notifications.
 This may include requesting CCTV or other footage relevant to incidents the subject of an application, or the status of any related criminal or disciplinary proceedings arising from the third party’s actions at the time.

 We may also make written requests for further information from the agency about the applications and orders made, including advice about the outcomes of testing for workers, for the purposes of our reporting on our monitoring.